-The field-dependent Young's modulus shows a promising application in the design and miniaturization of phononic crystals, tunable mechanical resonators, interdigital transducers, etc. With the multi-field bulge-test instrument developed by our group, the electric field-tunable elastic modulus of ferroelectric films has been studied experimentally.
-A butterfly change in Young's modulus of PZT film under biaxial tensile stress state with electric field has been discovered for the first time.
-Based on phase field model, an electro-mechanical coupling model is constructed and a case of PZT ferroelectric film subjected to a vertical electric field and horizontal tensile strains is simulated.
-The numerical results show that the change in Young's modulus is proportional to the variation of volume fraction of 90o domain switching under a pure tensile strain.
-It is the constraint of 90o domain switching by electric field that contributes to the butterfly change in elastic modulus.
+The field-dependent Young's modulus shows a promising application in the design and miniaturization of phononic crystals, tunable mechanical resonators, interdigital transducers, etc. With the multifield bulge-test instrument developed by our group, the electric field-tunable elastic modulus of ferroelectric films has been studied experimentally.
+A butterfly change in the Young's modulus of lead titanate zirconate (PZT) film under biaxial tensile stress state with electric field has been discovered for the first time.
+Based on the phase field model, an electromechanical coupling model is constructed, and a case of PZT ferroelectric film subjected to a vertical electric field and horizontal tensile strains is simulated.
+The numerical results show that the change in the Young's modulus is proportional to the variation of volume fraction of 90-deg domain switching under a pure tensile strain.
+It is the constraint of 90-deg domain switching by the electric field that contributes to the butterfly change in the elastic modulus.